schnz/dotfiles/README.md

 In general, no implicit assumptions about system-wide installed packages are made.
 Instead, some of the config files in this repository are conditionally ignored and some are generated via [Go templates](https://pkg.go.dev/text/template).
 The usage of templates allows to conditionally apply config values when certain dependencies are met (e.g. when a certain font is installed).
 However, this approach implies that the user experience may suffer when missing certain packages.
 For minimal installations, consider to install at least the following Arch Linux packages.

-**Note:** To support a wide variety of Linux distributions, package detection is based on simple file checks which may or may not be accurate for all Linux distributions.
-File checks were performed with a Arch Linux distribution in mind but should mostly work for other distributions as well.
+**Note:** Package detection is based on simple file checks.
 The `~/.config/chezmoi/chezmoi.toml` config file contains a list of detected packages.

 ### Highly Recommended Packages